m-radzikowski/icons-asset-generator/README.md

 - `--library-name-remove` - strings to be removed from library file name (default: `. - _`); accepts multiple arguments
 - `--no-vertex-magnets` - don't create connection points on vertices (corners)
 - `--side-magnets` - number of connection points for each side (default: `5`)
+- `--labels` - add label with name to the images
 - `--help` - display help

 All SVG files from the given `path` will be added to the output asset, recursively.